Georgenfelder Hochmoor: Creation

 The formation of the raised bog goes back to the Elster glaciation.
 The maximum extent of the inland ice mass at that time reached as far as the so-called flint line (Feuersteinlinie), which, in the district of Sächsische Schweiz-Osterzgebirge runs roughly along the line Tharandt – Rabenau – Freital – Kreischa – Weesenstein – Cottaer Spitzberg.

 The ridgeline in this area had a permanent covering or cap of firn.
 When this firn cap melted, it formed small lakes in the hollows which had no drainage.
 In the warm period that followed the glacial period, vegetation grew on the shores of these waters.
 Reeds and horsetails produced the first humus and initiated the formation of peat.
 Meanwhile, falling deciduous leaves, pollen and grass collected in the waters.
 The pollen trapped in the fen still enables today, after thousands of years, an accurate determination of the then prevailing vegetation and the climate.

 The dry and warm climate period that followed allowed this reed bog to dry out.
 Individual trees, especially birch, colonised these nutrient-rich areas.
 After this period followed a cool and wet period with low levels of sunshine.
 The enormous rainfall raised water levels immensely, which is why peat moss species colonised very quickly and, due to their rapid growth, threatened and eventually entirely displaced the trees.
 Dead trees were covered in an airtight fashion by the moss.
 This layer is also referred to today as old forest peat (Waldtorf).
 The peat moss died underneath but continued to grow upwards indefinitely.
 This formed a thick layer of peat.
 The surface of this vegetation is strongly curved towards the centre, which is why it is called a raised bog.
 The geographic elevation of the bog has thus nothing to do with the term "raised bog", because they also occur in the lowlands.

 The subsequent moderately dry climatic period triggered off a new tree growth in the area and bog pines colonised the terrain.
 The peat mosses formed the older moss peat (Moostorf).
 Subsequently, the climate became cold and wet again, and mosses threatened the woodland cover.
 These dead trees are now referred to as the younger layer of forest peat.

 In our current moderately dry climate, bog pine is taking hold again.

 On the bare plateaux of the Ore Mountain ridgeline several bogs have formed over the course of time.
 These are usually also watersheds.

 Another bog region in the immediate vicinity is the Fürstenau Heath Nature Reserve.

+Climate

+Zinnwald-Georgenfeld has a humid continental climate (Köppen climate classification).